Apple signals emerging-market rethink with India push

-More than four years after it started selling iPhones in India, Apple Inc (AAPL.O) is now aggressively pushing the device through instalment payment plans that make it more affordable, a new distribution model and heavy marketing blitz.
+More than four years after it started selling iPhones in India, Apple Inc is now aggressively pushing the device through installment payment plans that make it more affordable, a new distribution model and heavy marketing blitz.

-"Now your dream phone" at 5,056 rupees, read a recent full front-page ad for an iPhone 5 in the Times of India, referring to the initial payment on a phone priced at $840, or almost two months' wages for an entry-level software engineer.
+"Now your dream phone" at 5,056 rupees ($93), read a recent full front-page ad for an iPhone 5 in the Times of India, referring to the initial payment on a phone priced at $840, or almost two months' wages for an entry-level software engineer.

 The new-found interest in India suggests a subtle strategy shift for Apple, which has moved tentatively in emerging markets and has allowed rivals such as Samsung and BlackBerry to dominate with more affordable smartphones.
 With the exception of China, all of its Apple stores are in advanced economies.